About us

 Our unsung heroes

-Luxury Kosher Safari is a division of Tourism that Cares, a fully registered private company within South Africa, and operational throughout Southern and East Africa.
+Luxury Kosher Safari is a division of Tourism That Cares, a fully registered private company within South Africa, and operational throughout Southern and East Africa.

 Tourism that Cares consists of a team of travel experts, some with Jewish family members and friends who live within the Jewish communities around the world.
 We offer various levels of Kosher depending on your required level.
 We can do up to Chalav Yisrael Milchik and Beit Josef Fleischik.